Processing of personal data in CEJ

 Data sub-processers

-CEJ has entered into agreements with a number of sub data-processors – e.g. we have a data processing agreement with Unik System Design, which is responsible for our management system – this is where all personal data is entered.
+CEJ has entered into agreements with a number of sub data-processors – e.g. we have a data processing agreement with Unik System Design, which is responsible for our administration system – this is where all personal data is entered.
 Our sub data processors must also comply with our security requirements and may not process personal data for a purpose other than that for which it was collected.

 Technical and organizational measures

-We have implemented technical and organizational measures to protect your personal data from destruction, loss, unauthorized disclosure, and unauthorized access.
+We have implemented technical and organizational measures to protect your personal data from destruction, loss, unauthorized disclosure and unauthorized access.

 Personal data are encrypted before being transmitted.
 The IT security of CEJ Property Management Ltd. and CEJ Aarhus Ltd. is documented with a ISAE 3402, type 2 certificate.